On a conjecture of Beltrametti and Sommese: Notation and basic material

 Since $X$ is smooth in codimension two, the surface $S$ is smooth.
 The reflexive sheaf $E$ being locally free in codimension two, the restriction $E|_S$ is a vector bundle.
 Moreover $E < \delta > |_S$ is generically nef and $c_1( E < \delta > |_S)$ is nef.
 We conclude with \cite[Thm.
 8']{LM97}. \end{proof}

-\begin{corollary} Let $X$ be a normal, projective variety of dimension $n \geq 2$ that is smooth in codimension two.
+\begin{corollary}\footnote{This statement seems now a bit too optimistic to me, see \url{http://math.unice.fr/\~hoering/articles/remark-bs-conjecture.pdf} for a correction.} Let $X$ be a normal, projective variety of dimension $n \geq 2$ that is smooth in codimension two.
 Let $D$ be a nef $\Q$-Cartier $\Q$-divisor on $X$ such that $\Omega_X < \frac{1}{n}D >$ is generically nef and $K_X+D$ is nef in codimension one.
 Then we have

 where $H_1, \ldots, H_{n-2}$ is any collection of nef Cartier divisors on $X$. \end{corollary}

 We recall that the usual formulas for tensor products of vector bundles extends to $\Q$-vector bundles \cite[Ch.6.2, Ch.8.1]{Laz04b}: let $X$ be a normal, projective variety that is smooth in codimension two, and let $E$ be a coherent sheaf of rank $r$ over $X$.
 If $\delta \in N^1(X)_\Q$ is a numerical class, then